 Next, tackle the dressers, desk drawers, and any other hiding spaces.
 Pack the clothing to give away or sell into garbage bags and label them appropriately.

-If you have clothes that you don't want to wrinkle, than you may want to purchase wardrobe boxes.
-A wardrobe box can hold the about two feet of closet space.
+If you have clothes that you don't want to wrinkle, then you may want to purchase wardrobe boxes.
+A wardrobe box can hold about two feet of closet space.

 If you're not concerned about wrinkles, leave clothes on hangers and fold into a medium to a large-sized box that has been lined with plain paper.